Foom

 Results add to doubts about whether corporations can be expected to voluntarily align powerful incoming AI systems when they do not align existing algorithms.
 In a study from September 17, a group of researchers from the University of Michigan, Stanford University, and the Massachusetts Institute of Technology (MIT) showed that

-lock-1 By Mordechai Rorvig 31 Oct 2025
+By Mordechai Rorvig 31 Oct 2025

 Announcements